SymfonyCasts/vue/sfcasts/ep1/data-dev-tools.md

 [[[ code('d5999abf0f') ]]]

-Now that we have a `data` called legend, back up on the template, we're allowed to say `{{ legend }}`.
+Now that we have a `data` called `legend`, back up on the template, we're allowed to say `{{ legend }}`.

 [[[ code('d90e540993') ]]]